UrbanCode/UCD-Docker-Integrations/Jenkins/README.md

 ### Install the Jenkins Plugins
 `./installPlugins.sh`
+Note: Update the server URL and credentials in the script.

 ### Install sample Jenkins Projects
 `./installTemplates.sh`
+Note: Update the server URL and credentials in the script.

 This script will install the two jenkins plugins and create two projects.